ExodusMovement/schemasafe/doc/Discriminator-support.md

      branches.

      That way, `mapping` doesn't really do anything at all, and brings in no new information to the validator.
-It only serves a sanity check (`@exodus/schemasafe` will refuse to compile a schema which has a `mapping` that mismatches the above constraints) and as an additional commentary to whoever is reading the schema.
+It only serves as a sanity check (`@exodus/schemasafe` will refuse to compile a schema which has a `mapping` that mismatches the above constraints) and as an additional commentary to whoever is reading the schema.

 ## Action